 More information (“Eden’s 100% compostable coffee capsules help beat plastic pollution“)

 Approximately 3.6 billion plastic toothbrushes are produced every year, and incredibly many end up on our beaches.
 Eco-friendly brushes made of bamboo (with biodegradable bristles) are available if you search online or enquire at some local stores.
 Remember that biodegradable materials may break up, but could still take a long time to breakdown fully in the environment.
 But better than plastic!

 Eco-friendly toothpastes supplied in non-plastic containers (glass jar with metal cap) are also available.
 Billions of plastic tubes go to landfill or are incinerated every year.
-Try asking for alternatives at your local eco-shop or exploring online
+Try asking for alternatives at your local eco-shop (the Refill Store in Truro) or exploring online

 Try to Avoid Products containing Plastic Microbeads

 The UK Government announced a widely welcomed ban on plastic microbeads in “rinse-off” personal care products and cosmetics, which took effect in January 2018.
 Microbeads, like other forms of micro waste, are hugely polluting as they escape from waste-water treatment works and end up being ingested by marine life.

 The ban, however, does not extend to “leave-on” products, including sunscreen, lipstick and some facial scrubs.
 Cosmetics companies have resisted calls for these products to be included in the ban arguing it would be difficult and expensive to dispense with plastic microbeads altogether.
 Plastic pollution campaigners continue to call for these beads to be replaced with natural alternatives.

 More information on microplastic pollution is available from the Marine Conservation Society: